shoutem/shoutem.github.io/_posts/1-1-8-WorkingWithData.md

 We can have one big reducer which will manage whole application state, or more little reducers which will take care of different properties in the state.

-Package `@shoutem/redux-io` has [reducers](/docs/coming-soon) for and `actions` that can be used with Shoutem Storage.
+Package `@shoutem/redux-io` has [reducers](/docs/coming-soon) and [actions](/docs/coming-soon) that communicate with Shoutem Cloud Storage.
 Import these reducers.

 ```javascript{1}
 #file: app/reducers/index.js
 import { storage, collection } from '@shoutem/redux-io';
 ```

-Reducer [storage](/docs/coming-soon) retrieves resources in dictionary while [collection](/docs/coming-soon) stores resources ID's in an array so that the order is maintained.
-Make use of Redux's [combineReducers](http://redux.js.org/docs/api/combineReducers.html) to create one `Root reducer` from more Shoutem reducers.
+Reducer [storage](/docs/coming-soon) retrieves resources in a dictionary while [collection](/docs/coming-soon) stores resources ID's in an array so that the order is maintained.
+Make use of Redux's [combineReducers](http://redux.js.org/docs/api/combineReducers.html) to create one **root reducer** from more Shoutem reducers.

 ```javascript{2-8}
 #file: app/reducers/index.js